schoolofcities/design-components/README.md

 ### Static graphic components

-Workflow and component for creating *static* graphics, charts, and maps with selectable text. i.e. for graphics that don't require interactivity or animation, but have labels that we want users to be able to copy/paste as needed.
+Workflow and component for creating *static* graphics, charts, and maps with selectable text. i.e. for graphics that don't require interactivity, dynamic data, or animation, but have labels that we want users to be able to copy/paste as needed.

 - Create graphics in design software (e.g. Illustrator, Inkscape, etc) based on the visual design guidelines noted at the top of this page (e.g. colouring, labelling, etc.).
 Save as `.svg`

-- Graphics designed at three specific pixel width sizes: 1080px, 720px, and 360px.
-If you want a larger graphic, e.g. at 1080, you must include options for each of the smaller iterations so it can be viewed okay on smaller screens without odd size compression.
+- Graphics should be designed at three specific pixel width sizes: 1080px, 720px, and 360px.
+If you want a larger graphic, e.g. at 1080px, you must include options for each of the smaller iterations so it can be viewed okay on smaller screens without odd size compression.
+If you only want to show a smaller graphic, e.g. at 360px wide, do not need to make larger versions.

+Rules for all graphics:

 - 20px margins for most graphics

-- 24px TradeGothicBold black title, typically top-left corner aligned.
+- 24px TradeGothicBold black title, typically top-left corner aligned. i.e. 20px from top and 20px from left accounting for the margins.

 - 12px OpenSans plain for noting data source(s), typically gray but can adapt as needed, and typically at the bottom of the graphic.

-- OpenSans (Normal, Bold, Italic) for all other fonts, adapt as needed based on design needs of the graphic
+- OpenSans (Normal, Bold, Italic) for all other fonts, adapt based on design needs of the graphic

-- If your graphic has a embedded raster, make sure that the raster is at least twice the resolution as the graphic width (e.g. if designing for a 360px wide graphic, the raster layer should be crisp at 720px).
-This is for mobile view.
+- If the graphic has a embedded raster, make sure that the raster is at least twice the resolution as the graphic width (e.g. if designing for a 360px wide graphic, the raster layer should be crisp at 720px).
+This is for mobile view which up-samples pixels.

-- To convert, run `svg-conversion.py` with the design `.svg` as an input.
+- To convert to an optimized web view, run `svg-conversion.py` with the design `.svg` as an input.
 Export to a subfolder in `/static` to then load into the component.
 This process flattens all non-text layers into a single raster to allow for faster uploading in most cases.

+There are two components for loading these graphics.

 - `GraphicSingle` loads the output `.svg` depending on screen size (e.g. the 360px wide graphic on smaller screens)

 - `GraphicMultiple` loads multiple 360px wide graphics and orders them in a grid depending on screen size

-- Both of the above incorporate a type of lazy loading
+- Note that both of the above incorporate a type of lazy loading

 ### Custom charts and maps

-If the above is limiting, use D3, MapLibre, or whatever other JavaScript libraries to design any custom static, interactive, and/or animated maps and visualizations we want.
+If the above is limiting, use D3, MapLibre, or whatever other JavaScript libraries to design any custom static, dynamic, interactive, and/or animated maps and visualizations we want.
+Design each of these in its own component to then load onto a `+page.svelte`.

 Some tips:

-- Try to have svelte do most of the DOM work if needed, rather than things like `d3.select`.
+- Try to have Svelte do most of the DOM work if needed, rather than things like `d3.select`.
 Check out this [post](https://v4.connorrothschild.com/post/svelte-and-d3) for details.

-- Make sure to load in `global-styles.css` for style / font consistency across all content.
+- Make sure to load in `global-styles.css` for style, font, etc. consistency across all content.

 - 20px margins for most graphics.

 - 24px TradeGothicBold black title, typically top-left corner aligned.
-Align with body paragraph text.
+Try to align with body paragraph text where possible

 - 12px OpenSans plain for data source, typically gray but can adapt as needed, typically at the bottom of the graphic.